sourcegraph/sourcegraph-public-snapshot/doc/dev/architecture.md

 Session data is stored in redis.

+#### Scaling

 Typically there are multiple replicas running in production to scale with load.

+frontend tends to use a large amount of memory.
+The graphQL API uses a large amount of memory when gathering large result sets, and frontend's monolithic nature means that it holds on to memory in bad ways. (cc @keegancsmith could you expand on this?)

 ### github-proxy ([code](https://github.com/sourcegraph/sourcegraph/tree/master/cmd/github-proxy))